 Lee County Public Safety and Lee County Human Services have objections to this policy.
 In the event of a natural disaster providing temporary housing in the Buckingham community may be a necessity.
 The Gulf Coast Center is one of only two publicly owned sites available in Lee County that meet the minimum criteria as an emergency group site for temporary housing.
 This language not only prohibits the County from this option, but also other facilities that might assist disaster survivors following a major or catastrophic disaster impacting our community.
-This site could be a critical resource needed in implementing the County's Disaster Housing Plan.
-Staff does not recommend transmittal of Policy 17.3.6.
+This site could be a critical resource needed

+STAFF REPORT FOR May 27, 2009 CPA2007-49 PAGE 18 OF 30 in implementing the County's Disaster Housing Plan.
+Staff does not recommend transmittal of this policy.